ARCANGEL0/ARCANGEL0/README.md

 #### A Bit About Me:

 > 「Languages」: I speak Portuguese, French, and English.
 It’s fun to connect with people from different backgrounds. \
-> 「Family Dreams」: I’m in love with my girlfriend, and we’re dreaming of a future together with two kids.
-Family means a lot to me. \
 > 「Animal Lover」: I’m a big fan of animals, especially cats.
 They’re just the best companions. \
 > 「Chill Vibes」: I love coding and tech, but I also enjoy taking a step back from the screen sometimes.
 In a world of 1s and 0s, it’s nice to log out and just relax for a bit.